wix-incubator/react-module-container/docs/ANGULAR-LAZY-COMPONENT.md

 * `prepare`(optional): A function (`() => Promise<any> || void`) to prepare data **before** bootstrap and **after** all `files` were downloaded and `resolve` resolved.
 * `module`: The name of the angular module that will be bootstrapped.
 * `component`: The name of your angular application's root directive/component that should be rendered.
-* `unloadStylesOnDestroy`(optional, default false): Specifies if loaded stylesheets should be unloaded when component is destroyed.
+* `unloadStylesOnDestroy`(optional, default true): Specifies if loaded stylesheets should be unloaded when component is destroyed.

 ##### Please note
 * The `resolve` function must return a `promise`.
 Common usage for `resolve` would be to fetch data that affects how your app is rendered, like **experiments** or **user privileges**.